p1ndsvin/p1ndsvin.github.io/_pages/service.md

 * ACM Transactions on Software Engineering and Methodology
 * IEEE Transactions on Software Engineering
 * Empirical Software Engineering
+* IEEE Transactions on Reliability
+* Journal of Systems and Software
 * Software Testing, Verification and Reliability
 * Journal of Software: Evolution and Process
 * Science of Computer Programming